HGV compliance is far more complicated than car or van compliance – so what do you need to know to keep your business fleet on the road?

 Vehicle inspections should be carried out on a regular basis, with the interval between inspections determined by the age, condition and mileage of the vehicle and trailer.
 The Driver and Vehicle Standards Agency (DVSA) recommends that vehicles that have been out of service for some time should always be inspected before they are first used, and that vehicles and trailers aged 12 years or older should have a maximum interval of 6 weeks between safety inspections.

 If you manage a HGV fleet, you must comply with strict regulations.
 Drivers and vehicles must be monitored closely to ensure that your fleet meets health, safety and performance standards.

-That’s why we’ve wrote ‘A simple guide to HGV fleet risk management’ to help you discover your responsibility as an employer, and the associated risks and costs.
+That’s why we’ve writte ‘A simple guide to HGV fleet risk management’ to help you discover your responsibility as an employer, and the associated risks and costs.
 Download our free guide below to find out how to cut costs and achieve vehicle compliance.